 - But for additional security, you should change you password.

 So Johnny Hacker [sorry Mr Hacker, first name John] has this database, but some of it is all gobbledygook or more importantly the passwords are.
 That’s not really going to be a shocker and you’ll probably breathe a sigh of relief.
 Alas NO.

 - What Johnny Hacker wants is your e-Mail address and the hashed or encrypted password.

 - If the e-Mail address is encrypted then no cigar and you are quite safe.

 - How do you know if socialmedia.com encrypt your eMail Address ?
-If they can display it then it’s NOT encrypted.
-Hashing is a one way system and too complex to explain here, but if they haven’t hashed your e-Mail, which they almost certainly haven’t done, then Johnny Hacker knows your e-Mail and some rubbish string which is a password.
+You don’t and most don’t.
+Hashing is a one way system and too complex to explain here, but if they haven’t encrypted your e-Mail, which they almost certainly haven’t done, then Johnny Hacker knows your e-Mail and some rubbish string which is a password.

 Well so what ?

 Just to recap: Johnny Hacker has your e-Mail address and some #hashed string, e.g.

 You might think that was the end of the story, because the above string is quite unintelligible, but not necessarily ?
 This above nonsense is actually the password letmein [‘Let Me In’] and if Johnny Hacker runs this string of ‘rubbish’ through his own database, then he’ll find your password.
 As you’re pretty unlikely to use a password of ‘letmein’ or ‘hello123’ etc and most sites insist on one Upper Case character and some numbers and symbols, you should be OK, so ‘LetmeIn765!’ which is case-sensitive will or should be very safe.